Gianfranco Zola: Chelsea

 In the 2001–02 season, Zola's starting chances became limited, after a summer when Claudio Ranieri showed the door to many of Chelsea's ageing stars such as club captain Dennis Wise, goalscoring midfielder Gustavo Poyet and French defender Frank Leboeuf, scoring only 3 goals.
-Zola was limited to infrequent starts and many substitute appearances due to Ranieri's new policy of decreasing the average age of the Chelsea squad, preferring to play the gifted Icelandic youngster Gudjohnsen with Hasselbaink.
+Zola was limited to infrequent starts and many substitute appearances due to Ranieri's new policy of decreasing the average age of the Chelsea squad, preferring to play the Icelandic youngster Gudjohnsen with Hasselbaink.
 Zola did draw attention, however, for his dominant performance when he scored with a notable backheeled effort in mid-air from a corner-kick, in an FA Cup tie against Norwich City on 16 January 2002.
 Manager Claudio Ranieri described the goal as "fantasy, magic".

 In 2002–03, his final season with Chelsea, he enjoyed a renaissance, scoring 16 goals, his highest seasonal tally for Chelsea, and was voted the club's player of the year after helping Chelsea qualify for the Champions League.
-Zola scored his final goal for Chelsea, a lob from outside the penalty area against Everton, on Easter Monday 2003, and made his final competitive appearance for the club on the final day of the season with a 20-minute cameo against Liverpool, beating four Liverpool players during a fantastic dribble late on in the match, gaining applause from both sets of fans.
-This would become the final class moment of his Chelsea career.
+Zola scored his final goal for Chelsea, a lob from outside the penalty area against Everton, on Easter Monday 2003.
+He made his final competitive appearance for the club on the final day of the season with a 20-minute cameo against Liverpool, beating four Liverpool players with a dribble late on in the match, gaining applause from both sets of fans in one of the final moments of his career.
 He played in a total of 312 games for Chelsea and scored 80 goals, scoring 59 goals in 229 Premier League appearances.
 He subsequently decided to return to Italy during the following season.

-In early 2003, Zola was voted as the best ever Chelsea player by Chelsea's fans.
+Zola was voted as the best ever Chelsea player by Chelsea's fans in early 2003.
 In November 2004, he was awarded an OBE, Honorary Member of the Order of the British Empire in a special ceremony in Rome.
 In 2005, Zola was voted into the Chelsea F.C.
 Centenary Eleven, occupying one of the two forward roles.
-No other Chelsea player has held Zola's number 25 shirt since his departure, prompting some to report that the squad number has been retired.
-Despite such reports, the club has not officially withdrawn it from circulation.
-In 2007, Zola was also voted by The Sun one of the top ten best foreign "artistic" players in Premier League history, coming in second place, behind George Best.
+No Chelsea player held Zola's number 25 shirt since his departure in 2003 until the number was given to Moisés Caicedo 20 years later in 2023 after he contacted Zola for permission to wear the shirt.
+Zola was also voted by The Sun one of the top ten best foreign "artistic" players in Premier League history in 2007, coming in second place behind George Best.